 This stage provides a lucid picture of the entire project and various issues and opportunities can then be anticipated.

-This step includes constructing a ‘Software Requirement Specification’ document, also known as ‘SRS’ document.
-It consists of everything which needs to be designed and developed during the life cycle of the project.
+This step includes constructing a ‘Software Requirement Specification’ document, also known as the ‘SRS’ document.
+It consists of everything that is a requirement for designing and developing during the life cycle of the project.

-There are mainly five types of feasibility checks, namely economic, legal, operational, technical and schedule
+There are five main types of feasibility checks, namely economic, legal, operational, technical, and schedule.

-As self-explanatory it is, this is the step where the actual designing takes place.
-It also includes 2 different kinds of documents namely High-Level Design (HLD) and Low-Level Design (LLD) consisting of different characteristics.
+As self-explanatory as it is, this is the step where the actual designing takes place.
+It also includes 2 different kinds of documents, namely High-Level Design (HLD) and Low-Level Design (LLD), consisting of different characteristics.

 If bugs are found in the system they are fixed by developers and then again re-tested for any discrepancies.

-Only when the software testing phase is over and all the errors are eradicated from the system, then only the final deployment process is started, based upon the feedback given by the project manager.
+Only when the software testing phase is over and all the errors are eradicated from the system can the final deployment process start, based on the feedback given by the project manager.

-Have you came across this situation when you switch on your laptop, PC, smartphone and your eye catches a notification which says ‘software upgrade’?
 Well, that is what maintenance is all about.
-Constant bug fixing, enhancements and upgrading to improve the current state of the software is what sums up the maintenance part.
+Constant bug fixing, enhancements, and upgrading to improve the current state of the software are what make up the maintenance part.